codsen/codsen.com/src/os/string-fix-broken-named-entities.md

 ## `opts.progressFn`

+The purpose of web workers is to offload the CPU-heavy calculations to a separate CPU thread.
+It makes the UI responsive during calculations; the web app does not freeze.
+They're pretty simple to implement; check the [examples on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
+For example, this website's search function is on a web worker.
+[Detergent](https://detergent.io) uses one, [Email-Comb](https://emailcomb.com) uses one.
+It's a no-brainer.

 In web worker setups, a worker can return "in progress" values.
-When we put this package into a web worker, this callback function under `opts.progress` will be called with a string, containing a natural number, showing the percentage of the work done so far.
+When we put this package into a web worker, this callback function under `opts.progress` will be called with a string containing a natural number, showing the percentage of the work done so far.

-It's hard to show minimal worker application here but at least here's how the pinging progress works from the side of this npm package:
+It's hard to show a minimal worker application here but at least here's how the pinging progress works from the side of this npm package:

 ```js
 // let's define a variable on a higher scope: